Our Projects

 Project 21

 Mntulwini, Msunduza.
 At Eswatini Angels, we champion the idea of fostering self-suciency within families and communities by promoting the concept of "one house, one garden."
 We firmly believe that everyone possesses the potential to cultivate nutritious food, regardless of their available resources.
 To us, the soil is not just the foundation of agriculture; it is our life and our friend.
+Our commitment to sustainable living is evident in the household garden projects we've initiated.
+By collaborating with families, we have facilitated the creation of sustainable garden projects, enabling them to yield a quick harvest in just four weeks.
+This approach not only ensures good nutrition for families but also emphasizes responsible water usage.

 Restoring the ecosystem is a priority for us at Eswatini Angels.
 We actively engage with indigenous Swazi Leadership, delivering training on sustainable farming practices and sourcing drought-resistant techniques.
 This collaboration has allowed us to obtain high-quality local seeds, contributing to the overall health and resilience of the ecosystem.
 Our project's beneficiaries extend to school soup kitchens, addressing the critical needs of children who often embark on long journeys to school without access to food.
 By providing support to these soup kitchens, we ensure that school-going children receive the nutrition they need to thrive.